bjucps209/spring2021-team4/README.md

 ### Beta
 Gameplay: https://youtu.be/GO2fBVKnfZY

-Level Builder: https://youtu.be/YvMd14HE1-A(Youtube may still be processing a trim I had to do)
+Level Builder: https://youtu.be/YvMd14HE1-A (Youtube may still be processing a trim I had to do)

 ## Expenses
 | Name | Github Username | Ownership Area | Hours Invested | Hours Remaining | Journal Link |